Lynx (comics): Ghost Dragons

 Subsequently, she spent time as a mercenary, but eventually returned to Gotham and resumed control of the Ghost Dragons.
 When Gotham was declared a No Man’s Land the Ghost Dragons controlled a part of the city, and they held it for much of the No Man's Land period.
 Eventually, Lynx was approached by Batman, who recruited her in stopping a man who selling Gotham children as slaves.
 The alliance did not continue afterwards, and once Gotham was reopened, Lynx returned to her criminal life.

-During the "War Crimes" story arc, Lynx attempted to expand Ghost Dragon territory, and came into conflict with Batgirl (Cassandra Cain).
+During the "Batman: War Crimes" storyline, Lynx attempted to expand Ghost Dragon territory, and came into conflict with Batgirl (Cassandra Cain).
 When Lynx proved unable to best Batgirl in combat, one of her Ghost Dragon gang members attempted to interfere in the fight, accidentally killing her as she struggled with Batgirl.

-During the "One Year Later" storyline, she had returned from the dead, having been brought back by League of Assassin Mystics, only to be killed again by Batgirl immediately after.
-Lynx's corpse was put into a Batgirl costume, and Robin was framed by Batgirl for the murder.
-Robin set off to prove his innocence, and that the girl in the costume was not the real Batgirl.
-In the end, he was successful.
+During the "One Year Later" storyline, Lynx is resurrected by members of the League of Assassins, only to be killed again by Batgirl soon after.

 Third Lynx

-Preview solicitations for Robin #179 show a new Lynx in a cat-like costume.

-In the "Battle For The Cowl" storyline, a new Lynx is recruited by Black Mask to be part of a group of villains that aim to take over Gotham.
+In the "Battle for the Cowl" storyline, a new Lynx is recruited by Black Mask to be part of a group of villains that aim to take over Gotham.
 She is seen fighting with Man-Bat against gang members in Battle for the Cowl #1, and is also seen with all the Gotham Heroes in the third issue.

 She later appears in Red Robin.
 After being captured and unmasked by Red Robin, Lynx reveals that she is a teenager and claims to be an undercover officer from Hong Kong.
 After receiving intel from Cassandra Cain that indicates that the Hong Kong Police Department is indeed using teenagers for undercover operations, Red Robin frees Lynx from prison.
-Just before departing into the night, Lynx kisses Red Robin, which causes him to realize that there is an attraction between them.
+Before departing into the night, Lynx kisses Red Robin, which causes him to realize that there is an attraction between them.

+Outside of the main continuity, Lynx appeared in the 2024 comic miniseries Little Batman: Month One which takes between Merry Little Batman and Bat-Fam.